woramone/Active-Directory-Project/README.md

 ```
 sudo ./splunk enable boot-start -user splunk
 ```

+### Splunk Universal Forwarder on a Windows machine & Sysmon

 - Now we go to Windows 11, rename to "Target-Win11"
 - Set static IP address according to our diagram
 - IP address: `192.168.100.50`